-My name is Joanna, and I’m a qualified secondary English teacher.
-I spent nine years taking students through the joys of English Language and Literature.
+My name is Joanna, and I’m a specialist SEN tutor.
+As a secondary English teacher, I spent nine years taking students through the joys of English Language and Literature.
 Where possible, I tried to share my interest in all things etymological and linguistic.
 It was a job I loved.
 I enjoyed the honour of being able to share my subject with my students, and I loved the privilege of being a part of their education and story.
 I learned as much from them, as I hope they did me.

 Prior to training as an English teacher, I completed a degree in ‘Linguistics with the English Language’ - this doesn’t mean, though, that I can speak a lot of languages.
 Rather, it is the study of language - its history, its builiding blocks, and how we learn language.
 Even as an undergraduate, I had an interest in additional needs, and completed a module with the renowned linguist David Crystal entitled ‘Language Disorders’.
 My P.G.C.E dissertation analysed the reading opportunities presented to dyslexic students in mainstream schools.